TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/ccs_cloud_intro.md

     \image html ccs_cloud_example_build.png "Example Project Build"

 - Build logs will be shown in the `Output` panel in the bottom.
 Once the example builds successfully, it should say `Build Finished`
+\if SOC_AM65X
+## Running an example on the IDK/LaunchPad connected to the PC

+- Power on the IDK, this should have ideally started SOC initialization and made the board ready to load application binaries.
+\else
 ## Running an example on the EVM/LaunchPad connected to the PC

 - EVM should be connected to the PC properly and an SOC initialization binary should be flashed on to the board.
 Follow the steps in \ref EVM_FLASH_SOC_INIT to do this.

 - Power on the EVM, this should have ideally started SOC initialization and made the board ready to load application binaries.
+\endif

 - To load the application, go to `Run -> Debug Selected Project` in the menu bar.
 It might take a while to load the debugger for the first time.
 Once its done, the application should ideally halt in `main()` as shown below.